Fazestar01/Car-Price-Analysis/README.md

 ## Business Requirements
 * The problem statement on Kaggle defines the business reqirements.
-* The problem statement states that we are assuming the role of a consultant
+* The problem statement states that we are assuming the role of a consultant for the automotive company Geely Auto.
+* We have been tasked with examining how different factors effect pricing across the US market.

 ## Hypothesis and how to validate?